adarlan/plankton/README.md

 docker run -it -v /var/run/docker.sock:/var/run/docker.sock -v $PWD:/usr/src/app -w /usr/src/app -p 1329:1329 adarlan/plankton
 ```

 - `-v /var/run/docker.sock:/var/run/docker.sock`: This option mounts the Docker socket file on the host machine inside the container, allowing the container to communicate with the Docker engine running on the host.
 This is necessary for running Docker commands from within the container.
-If you are concerned (and rightly so) with running third-party containers with access to the Docker host, you can easily [try Plankton using Play-with-Docker](docs/play-with-docker.md).
+If you are concerned (and rightly so) with running third-party containers with access to your Docker host, you can [try Plankton using Play-with-Docker](docs/play-with-docker.md).
 - `-v $PWD:/usr/src/app`: This option mounts the current directory (`$PWD`) on the host machine as a volume inside the container at `/usr/src/app`.
 This allows the container to access the files in the current directory, which is where the `plankton.yaml` file is located.
 - `-w /usr/src/app`: This option sets the working directory for the container to `/usr/src/app`.
 This means that when the container starts, it will start in the directory where the `plankton.yaml` file is located.
 - `-p 1329:1329`: This option maps port `1329` on the host machine to port `1329` inside the container.
 This allows you to access the Plankton web interface from your host machine's web browser.